HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 As you can see in the [BrainJS documentation](https://github.com/BrainJS/brain.js/blob/master/README.md#training), our training data needs to contain a one-dimensional array (*a tensor*) with numbers ranging from 0-1.
 Example: `data = [0.11, 0.2, 1, 0.8, 0.55, 0.21]`

 An image contains *rows* and *columns* of pixels.
 An image of 300 x 200 pixels contains 60.000 pixels.
 Each pixel has an r,g,b value.
-So we end up with 180.000 numbers for one small image.
+These r,g,b values range from 0-255.
+We end up with 180.000 numbers for this small image.
+That will make training our network slow!

-This amount will make training slow and cumbersome, so let's reduce that amount.

 ## Reducing the amount of pixels

-By reading only every 10th pixel, we can reduce our amount of data to 10%!
+By analysing only every 10th pixel, we can reduce our amount of data to 10%.
 An even better idea is to simply resize the canvas to an image that is 10 by 10 pixels.
 That way, the pixel colors will be nicely averaged.

 By reducing the image to grayscale, we can reduce the r,g,b values to one value, so now we've gone from 180.000 values to 100 values!